lexiforest/curl_cffi/docs/impersonate.rst

 If you were thinking about ``ja3``, and not ``ja3n``, then the fingerprints is already randomized, due to the ``extension permutation`` feature introduced in Chrome 110.

-AFAIK, most websites use an allowlist, not a blocklist to filter out bot traffic.
-So I don’t think random ja3 fingerprints would work in the wild.
+As far as we know, most websites use an allowlist, not a blocklist to filter out bot traffic.
+So do not expect random ja3 fingerprints would work in the wild.

-Can I change JS fingerprints with this library?
+Can I change JavaScript fingerprints with this library?
 ------

 No, you can not.
-As the name suggests, JavaScript fingerprints are generated using Javascript APIs provided by real browsers. ``curl_cffi`` is a python binding to a C library, with no browser or JavaScript runtime under the hood.
+As the name suggests, JavaScript fingerprints are generated using JavaScript APIs provided by real browsers. ``curl_cffi`` is a python binding to a C library, with no browser or JavaScript runtime under the hood.

 If you need to impersonate browsers on the JavaScript perspective, you can search for "Anti-detect Browser", "Playwright stealth" and similar keywords.
 Or simply use a commercial plan from our sponsors.